 Without a sling, you could move your arm incorrectly or bump into something on accident and re-injure your shoulder.
 And nobody wants that!
 So we’ve created an affordable sling to keep your shoulder safe while it heals.
 Compared to more expensive slings, this brace offers the same features and more at a small fraction of the price.

 The universal sizing of the sling and swathe fits most adults (up to 54” body circumferences) and can be worn on your right or left arm.
 The texture of the fabric allows Velcro fasteners to adhere to any part of the sling for a customizable fit.

 Toddlers, children, and youth need special care for their growing bones and muscles, especially after an injury.
 Arm slings for kids are important because they protect your child from their own movement and outside forces following an injury.
 Try our pediatric shoulder splint to aid your child’s healing process and prevent further damage.

-This sling for shoulder pain is constructed of soft foam material that is sensitive to pressure and conforms to the body.
-This ensures the shoulder subluxation sling is comfortable to wear—a necessity considering one may need to wear the cradle arm sling for quite some time.
-The material of the shoulder fracture sling is also free of latex to prevent irritation of the skin while wearing for long periods of time.
+This sling for shoulder pain is constructed of latex-free, soft foam material that is sensitive to pressure and conforms to your body.
+This ensures the shoulder subluxation sling is comfortable to wear—a necessity considering you may need to wear this medical arm sling for several weeks.
+The soft, padded foam wrap and sling are breathable and lightweight for all-day comfort.

-The straps cross across the center of the back and secure at the base of the bandage arm sling.
-This ensures a strap will not slide off one’s shoulder.
-This also puts less pressure on the neck than a triangular bandage arm sling.
-Another benefit is that the crisscross straps promote better posture when wearing the sling and swathe immobilizer and it increases the support to one’s shoulder joint.
+Shoulder straps cross at the center of your back and secure at the base of the bandage arm sling.
+Similar to a harness, this prevents the straps from sliding off your shoulder and put applies less pressure on your neck than a triangular bandage arm sling so you won’t get hurt.
+Another benefit is that the criss-cross straps promote better posture.

 Give Us a Call